Project-MONAI/tutorials/generative/README.md

 Example shows the use cases of training and validating a 2D Latent Diffusion Model on axial slices from Brats 2016&2017 data.

 ## [SURE-Based Robust MRI Reconstruction with Diffusion Models (SMRD)](./smrd/README.md)
-Example shows the use case of inference with a pre-trained score function while taking into account available measurements, using the SURE-Based Robust MRI Reconstruction with Diffusion Models (SMRD) method.
+This example shows the use case of inference with a pre-trained score function while taking into account available measurements, using the SURE-Based Robust MRI Reconstruction with Diffusion Models (SMRD) method.